-HON.
-R. NICHOLAS BURNS

-Under Secretary for Political Affairs, Department of State, Washington, DC

-Mr. Chairman and members of the committee, thank you for inviting Under Secretary Joseph and me to discuss the current state of our relations with India and, specifically the development of full civil nuclear energy cooperation between India and the United States.
+Prepared Statement of Hon.
+R. Nicholas Burns, Under Secretary for Political Affairs, Department of State, Washington, DC specifically the development of full civil nuclear energy cooperation between India and the United States.
 The July 18 visit of Indian Prime Minister Manmohan Singh to Washington marked a watershed in our ties with the world's most populous democracy.